Eureka Springs Tram Tours

 This hotel has some of the richest history that you will encounter in this region of the United States.
 The Crescent Hotel opened its doors on May 20, 1886 and was America's most luxurious resort at the time.
 It was huge, had comfortable rooms with brand new amenities, and amazing unbeatable service.
 It's hard to imagine, but it cost $249,000 to build at that time.
 This success was short-lived and fell quickly and was shut down.
 In 1908, it was opened again as the Crescent College and Conservatory for Young Women but was shut down in 1924.
 Shortly after, it was opened again as a junior college in 1930, closed after four years, and then opened again as a hotel for summer use.

 The real, dark history begins after 1937.
 This is the year that Norman Baker buys the hotel and turns it into a hospital and health resort.
 Baker was a millionaire and thought that he had the cure to many ailments even though he had zero medical training.
 His 'career' began in Iowa where he scammed his way into wealth, 'curing' people along the way.
 He branded himself as a doctor who figured out the cure for cancer and this attracted many people to this Arkansas hospital.
 He told people one of the secrets was the area's natural spring water (which is how the city got its start in the first place - both places were founded on the water) and they believed that he would help them.
 Of course, he didn't.
 Many people died in this hotel due to the lack of real treatment and some of those people still wander the halls to this day.
 After Baker's arrest, the building was shut down once again and saw a few new owners.
 The hotel saw a hint of luck when the current owner(s) bought the hotel for 1.3 million.
-It saw a six-year renovation and in 2016, it was put on the National Register of Historic Places.
+It saw a six-year renovation and it was put on the National Register of Historic Places.
 Today, it is a hotel and spa that welcomes people from around the country!